klei09/COMP-576/README.md

-CNN and RNN model built in course COMP576
+ANN, CNN, and RNN model built in course COMP576